DataDog/integrations-core/mongo/README.md

 _Available for Agent versions >6.0_

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [ECS log collection documentation][19].
+To enable it, see [ECS Log Collection][19].

 Then, set [Log Integrations][11] as Docker labels: